If there is a species with a more startling colour transformation between immature and mature – of the females, that is – I’d love to see it.

-It took us a long time time to find some examples of these and then it required a little help from our friends.
-However, we finally did find the Latchmore Brook population in 2016.
+It took us a long time time to find some examples of these and then it required help from our friends.
+However, with their guidance we did find the well known Latchmore Brook population in 2016.

 Our second meeting came in 2021 in Cornwall when, this time unaided, we stumbled across a population at Chapel Porth on the north coast of Cornwall.
 Being a discovery of our own, this was a little more exciting.
 The first I saw, I now realize, was a mature female but sadly it eluded my camera.
 Mature females are a rather nondescript dull green and black and consequently disappear readily in vegetation.

 The males resemble I. elegans but are smaller and the tail light is shifted.
 [I have an identification/comparison chart.]
 The species has a strong preference for shallow water with little vegetation.
-The striking orange colour of the immature (aurantiaca) females is much sought after.
+The striking orange colour of the immature (aurantiaca) females is simply breathtaking.

 - short bi-coloured pterostigmas, larger in fore-wing than hind-wing.

 - ♂ – blue or green coloured eyes and thorax.

 - ♂ – blue tail light shifted down (cf. I. elegans) on back half of S8 & S9.